-- (3) A biosecurity officer may at any time enter and search any store, warehouse, silo, pen or similar premises, or any conveyance, in which regulated articles intended for importation to or exportation from the Cook Islands are kept. - (4) A person who keeps regulated articles in or on any premises, or in a conveyance, prior to importation or exportation of them shall make the premises or conveyance available for inspection by a biosecurity officer upon request at any reasonable time. - (5) Subsections (1), (3) and (4) apply to premises and conveyances outside the Cook Islands in respect of articles intended for importation to the Cook Islands. - (6) A person who contravenes subsection (4) commits an offence. - (7) During a search of premises or a conveyance under this section a biosecurity officer may seize anything which - - (a) is an uncleared regulated article; or - (b) may be used as evidence of the commission of an offence under this Act. - (8) A biosecurity officer who seizes anything from a person under subsection (7) shall - - (a) inform the person of the reason for the seizure; - (b) give the person a receipt for the thing seized; and - (c) remove the thing to a place of safekeeping and deal with it in accordance with this Act. - (9) A biosecurity officer may, at the expense of the importer, submit to appropriate biosecurity measures any regulated article seized pursuant to this section. - 48.
-Inspection of documents (1) A biosecurity officer may - (a) call for and inspect documents on or in incoming or outgoing vessels and aircraft as provided in sections 15 and 20 respectively; - (b) open and inspect at a biosecurity point of entry any incoming document, including mail, in order to ascertain whether the document contains or relates to a regulated article;
+- (3) A biosecurity officer may at any time enter and search any store, warehouse, silo, pen or similar premises, or any conveyance, in which regulated articles intended for importation to or exportation from Solomon Islands are kept. - (4) A person who keeps regulated articles in or on any premises, or in a conveyance, prior to importation or exportation of them must make the premises or conveyance available for inspection by a biosecurity officer upon request at any reasonable time. - (5) Subsections (1), (3) and (4) apply to premises and conveyances outside Solomon Islands in respect of articles intended for importation to Solomon Islands. - (6) A person who contravenes subsection (4) commits an offence. - (7) During a search of premises or a conveyance under this section a biosecurity officer may seize anything which - - (a) is an uncleared regulated article; or - (b) may be used as evidence of the commission of an offence under this Act. - (8) A biosecurity officer who seizes anything from a person under subsection (7) must - - (a.) inform the person of the reason for the seizure; - (b.) give the person a receipt for the thing seized; and - (c.) remove the thing to a place of safekeeping and deal with it in accordance with this Act. - (9) A biosecurity officer may, at the expense of the importer, submit to appropriate biosecurity measures any regulated article seized pursuant to this section.